 Source: Cass Information Systems

-Both the Shipments and Expenditures Indexes have now been positive for three months in a row.
-Throughout the U.S. economy, there are a growing number of data points suggesting that the economy is getting better.
+Both the Shipments and Expenditures Indexes have now been positive for four months in a row.
+Throughout the U.S. economy, there is a growing number of data points suggesting that the economy continues to get slightly better.
 Some data points are simply less bad, but an increasing number of them are better, and even a few are becoming outright strong.
-The 0.9% YoY increase in the March Cass Shipments Index is yet another data point which suggests that the first positive indication in October may have indeed been a change in trend.
-In fact, it now looks as if the October Cass Shipments Index, which broke a string of 20 months in negative territory, was one of the first indications that a recovery in freight had begun in earnest.
+The 4.0% year-over-year (YoY) increase in the April Cass Shipments Index is yet another data point which suggests that the first positive indication in October may have indeed been a change in trend.
+In fact, it now looks as if the October Cass Shipments Index, which broke a string of 20 months in negative territory, was one of the first indications that a recovery in freight—or at least a change in trend—had begun.

 Source: American Trucking Associations